shekng/backbone_example/README.md

-simple-backbone-require-boilerplate
+backbone example
 ===================================

-A Simple Backbone.js with Require.js Boilerplate
+A Simple Backbone.js with Require.js example

-Feel free to contribute to this repo, I would like this Boilerplate to be minimalistic in it's approach.
+Feel free to contribute to this repo

-## Project Contains

-- collection.js
-- model.js
-- view.js

-## Included Libaries

-- backbone-min.js
-- jquery-2.0.3.min.js
-- text.js
-- underscore-min.js